-Component/ nental and social concern by different stakehold Issues Issue Addressed in ESMP Stakeholders assuc Mudressed in Listia Community Desilted materials are mainly having sand, which can be used for backfilling of road, filling of low laying area.
-Silt test carried out by River Research Institute (RRI) has recommended safe use of desilted material.
-Desilted material will be used in filling of low- lying area, sold directly to different end users. elevation of a selected area of village so Raising low land area using desilted material will not be a problem.
-It will reduce burden of desilted material disposal.
-Possibility will be explored before commencement of desiltation.
-Possibility shall be explored during desiltation operation and dumped on agricultural land only after quality testing on interest of farmer.
-Damodar Left & Right, Hurhura Left may Desilted material will temporarily be stored on setback zone and sold directly from there.
-However proper lining arrangement will be provided in case of temporary stocking in agricultural land.
+Component/ Issues Issue Addressed in ESMP Stakeholders Do use of desilted meterial generated due Desilted materials are mainly having sand, which Community can be used for backfilling of road, filling of low suggested following reuse practice: laying area.
+Silt test carried out by River Research suggested following reuse practice.
+Institute (RRI) has recommended safe use of desilted material.
+Village roads may be elevated by using Desilted material will be used in filling of low- excavated earth which comes from river/ lying area, sold directly to different end users. canal bed.
+Raising low land area using desilted material will not be a problem.
+It will reduce burden of desilted that villagers can be re-located at the time material disposal.
+Possibility will be explored of flood. before commencement of desiltation.
+Farmers may not object to dump Possibility shall be explored during desiltation operation and dumped on agricultural land only from the river/canal will make their land after quality testing on interest of farmer. more fertile.
+Desilted material will temporarily be stored on setback zone and sold directly from there.
+However - proper lining arrangement will be provided in case material. of temporary stocking in agricultural land.
 Crop